 Anxiety can come from many sources.
 Major life transitions, such as having children or a death in the family, are common causes of overwhelming worry.
-Alternatively, the foundations of anxiety are often laid at a young age through bullying at school, especially harsh teachers, an unstable family life or another difficult experience.
+Alternatively, the foundations of anxiety can often be laid at a young age through bullying at school, especially harsh teachers, an unstable family life, or another difficult experience.
 It’s common for these factors to turn into chronic anxiety in adult life.

 In moderate levels, anxiety is actually beneficial, warning us of danger and motivating us to accomplish important tasks.
 For example, worrying about an oncoming car prompts us to look before crossing the street.
 However, too much anxiety is a problem, paralyzing and preventing us from enjoying our daily lives.
 Luckily, relief is possible.
 If your ability to act is increasingly crippled by anxiety symptoms, counseling with a qualified professional could help you slow down and regain control of your thoughts.

 Anxiety Treatment Can Help You Rediscover Inner Calm